gaia-taipei/tw-firefox-weekly/FischerLiu.md

-## 7/25 ~ 7/29 ##
+## 08/01 ~ 08/05 ##

 ### This Week ###

 * [Firefox Preference QX]
-  - [r+] Bug 1113581 - Artifact when editing a keyword, the keyword is displayed under the text-area
+  - [f?]
+Bug 1113581 - Artifact when editing a keyword, the keyword is displayed under the text-area
-    - R+ but having the mochitest issue so invesgating it.
+    - Make the reviwer :jaws know issue status and ask for the feedback on direction.

-  - [WIP] Bug 1037166 - Convert the "Show Update History" dialog on advanced pane to be in-content
+  - [r?]
+Bug 1037166 - Convert the "Show Update History" dialog on advanced pane to be in-content
-    - Manuual test was passed and now writing the auto test

 ### Last Week ###

 * [Firefox Preference QX]
-  - [r+] Bug 1169704 - In-content preferences - Search tab - "One-click search engines" table remains highlighted after clicking elsewhere on the page

-* [Storage Management]
+  - Bug 1113581 - Artifact when editing a keyword, the keyword is displayed under the text-area
-  - Study the Storage specs
+    - Invesgate the test issue

+  - Bug 565550 - Tab behavior is very personal, expose more prefs here
+    - Discuss details with UX team